 3000 Administration

-3100 SUPERINTENDENT OF SCHOOLS
+3100 SUPERINTENDENT

-In accordance with the New York State Education Law, Section 2507, the Board of Education shall employ a Superintendent of Schools to administer the affairs and programs of the District, pursuant to contract.
+In accordance with the New York State Education Law, Section 2507, the Board of Education shall employ a Superintendent to administer the affairs and programs of the District, pursuant to contract.
 The Superintendent shall be responsible for the implementation of the orders of the Board of Education, have administrative discretion over all personnel of the District and, as Superintendent, be responsible for carrying out the Education Law, Commissioner’s Regulations, and for advising the Board of Education on all matters relating to the operation of the School District.

 Adopted September 22, 1975